smaikkeli/audiovisu/README.md

 # The works

 For each of the works, I will explain the main programming concepts and provide short code snippets in addition to the sketch itself.
-You can play the works by pressing left click on the canvas
+You can play the sketches by pressing left click on the canvas.

 ### Sinusoid